kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/spec.md

 The service, service-2048, must be of type NodePort in order for the provisioned ALB to route to it.(see [echoserver-service.yaml](../../examples/echoservice/echoserver-service.yaml))

-For details on purpose of annotations seen above, see [Annotations](annotations.md).

 The AWS Load Balancer Controller does not support the `resource` field of `backend`.